 What is the difference?

-Functionally, both the Mixbox and Hitbox try to achieve the same thing.
-That is to allow for faster and more precise directional movement.
-Again, this is because they use buttons that are cleaner and easier, in some cases, to use compared to a joystick.
+Functionally, both the Mixbox and Hitbox try to achieve the same thing: to allow for faster and more precise directional movement.
+Again, this is because they use buttons that are cleaner and easier, and faster in some cases, to use compared to a joystick.

 The difference between the two controllers is how they achieve this: